 Fluidity can also be freedom.
-Researchers have long been interested in systems (such as families, organisations or even natural habitats) that become stressed, where an established order breaks down.
+Researchers have long been interested in systems (such as families, organizations or even natural habitats) that become stressed, where an established order breaks down.
 This space, sometimes called “the edge of chaos”, is an opportunity for new behaviours and expectations to emerge or be negotiated.

 Many of us don’t take advantage of the opportunity the edge of chaos can bring.
 The moment we feel we can’t handle current events is the moment we need to step back and evaluate – rather than being overwhelmed by a fear of failure, or lack of imagination.

 In times of crisis, our instinct is to work harder and cope better.
 The last thing we want to do is admit defeat, no matter how big and consuming the crisis.
 It’s threatening, and the urge is to fight the situation (write a to-do list) or hide away from it (carry on as normal).

 We see reaching our limits as a point of failure, just as we see the things that aren’t working as a form of criticism.

 But what if we saw reaching our limits – that moment when it feels too much – as a sign of health?
 What if we gave and received criticism not to blame or to shame, but to proactively improve our collective future?
 If we change how we relate to crises, then we can change how we respond.

 When everything is in flux, it can be disorienting.
 We are flooded with emotions because we feel untethered and out of our comfort zone.
 We look to retreat back to life as we know it as soon as possible.